 - Difficulty sleeping

 Sometimes you can have no symptoms immediately after a car accident, but still suffer from whiplash.
-Delayed pain is common.
+Delayed pain and delayed symptoms are common.
 You may start to feel symptoms hours or days after your accident.

 Symptoms like these should raise concern, but many people tend to ignore them, hoping they will go away on their own.
 But whiplash can have serious long-term effects.
 When not treated timely and properly, whiplash can worsen and the person suffering the injury will have a longer recovery ahead of them.
 Moreover, whiplash is also associated with other injuries such as concussions.
 Some long-term effects and complications of whiplash and related injuries include:

 - Pain that spreads to your arms